webdiscus/pug-plugin/README.md

 }
 ```

-The options for embedded `extractCss` module.
-This module extracts CSS from style sources specified in Pug using `require()`, e.g.:
+The option to extract CSS from style sources specified in Pug using `require()`, e.g.:
 ```pug
 link(href=require('./styles.scss') rel='stylesheet')
 ```